-First-year women apply to the Baldwin Scholars program in the fall, with the class announced before Thanksgiving.
+First-year female-identified students apply to the Baldwin Scholars program in the fall, with the cohort announced before Thanksgiving.
 The program begins in the spring with a team-building retreat and a seminar for academic credit that is open only to the scholars.
-The course meets in the Baldwin Scholars office and is team-taught by distinguished faculty with diverse intellectual interests in the humanities, social sciences and natural sciences.
+The course is team-taught by distinguished faculty with diverse intellectual interests in the humanities, social sciences, and natural sciences.

 Baldwin Scholars live together on West Campus.
-Participants may choose their own roommates or pair with another Scholar.
+Participants may pair with another Scholar or room with another first-year student who is linked to Few Quad.
 Baldwin Scholars also attend a bi-monthly meeting to discuss issues and projects.

-During the summer before or after junior year, the Scholar will complete an academic research project or an internship in a field of the student's choice.
+During the summer before or after junior year, the Scholars complete an academic research project or an internship in a field of the student's choice.
 The Baldwin Scholars program will provide a stipend to cover living expenses.

-Baldwin Scholars come back together in the classroom in the fall for a senior seminar entitled "Women and the Professions."
+Baldwin Scholars come back together in the classroom in the fall for a senior seminar entitled "What's Next: Women, Leadership, Purpose."
 Seniors also enjoy a number of events leading up to their graduation, including a senior dinner and other celebratory occasions.

 The seminar is designed as an opportunity to reflect on women and the professions generally and to prepare students for post-collegiate futures more specifically.
-Dr. Stephanie Helms Pickett leads the seminar.
-Students will be challenged to take up four sets of questions:
+Dr. Jennifer Ahern-Dodson leads the seminar.
+Students will be challenged to take up these questions:

 - What do they care about and why?